List of electoral divisions in Greater London

 This is a list of electoral divisions in Greater London that existed from 1 April 1965 for elections to the Greater London Council until 1 April 1986 when that authority was disbanded.
 When Greater London was created, Parliamentary constituencies straddled the boundary so it was not possible to use these areas for election of councillors.
 Until new constituencies were drawn by the Boundary Commission nationally, the London boroughs were used as 32 multiple-member electoral divisions, with the City of London and London Borough of Westminster treated as though they were one London borough.
 The divisions altogether returned 100 Greater London councillors and from 1973, returned 92.
 A successor body with modified powers was created in 2000, the Mayor of London and London Assembly and its divisions are London Assembly constituencies, with a form of proportional representation used.

 First series

 It was planned to use Westminster Parliament constituencies as electoral areas for Greater London, as had been the practice for elections to the predecessor London County Council, but those that existed in 1965 crossed the Greater London boundary.
 Until new constituencies could be settled, the London boroughs were used as electoral areas.
 Westminster was joined with the City of London for this purpose.
 32 electoral areas were used for the elections in 1964, 1967 and 1970.
 They were 'winner takes all' multiple member electoral areas using first-past-the-post voting.
 100 councillors were elected in total.
 The Second Periodic Review of Westminster constituencies reported in 1969, but was not implemented in time for the 1970 election.
+There were minor revisions to Bromley and Croydon in 1969 and Richmond upon Thames in 1970 when the Greater London boundary was adjusted.
 The number of councillors elected for each electoral division is shown.